TrellixVulnTeam/swahilipython_SCMU/Doc/library/tkinter.ttk.rst

 window manager on X11).

-The basic idea for :mod:`tkinter.ttk` is to separate, to the extent possible, the code implementing a widget's behavior from the code implementing its appearance.
+The basic idea for :mod:`tkinter.ttk` is to separate, to the extent possible, the code implementing a widget's behavior kutoka the code implementing its appearance.